 Hypertension Stage 2

-Hypertension Stage 2 is when blood pressure consistently ranges at 140/90 mm Hg or higher.
-At this stage of high blood pressure, doctors are likely to prescribe a combination of blood pressure medications and lifestyle changes.
+Stage 2 is when systolic blood pressure (SBP) is greater than or equal to 140 mm Hg OR when diastolic blood pressure (DBP) is greater than or equal to 90 mm Hg.
+At this stage, doctors are likely to prescribe a combination of blood pressure-lowering medications with lifestyle changes.

 If your blood pressure is more than 180/120 mm Hg, and you are NOT experiencing any other symptoms, it is classified as an hypertensive urgency, and you should immediately seek medical assistance.

 If your blood pressure is more than 180/120 mm Hg AND you are experiencing signs and symptoms of target organ damage (shortness of breath, chest pain, back pain, headache, numbness, change in vision, loss of kidney function, and difficulty speaking), it is classified as an hypertensive emergency, and you should call 911 immediately.